jordanchen1112/RNA_seq_analysis/README.md

 5. Translator.py: Provides the Translator function which links "transcript_id" with attributes like ORF, gene name, and description using a FASTA file.

+6. improved_Interactive_plot.py: This script contains the InteractivePlotter class, which reads gene expression data from Excel files and generates an interactive volcano plot.

+7. improved_UI_plotter.py: This script uses the Dash framework to provide a web-based interface for users to interact with and visualize the volcano plot.

 ## RNA Seq Analysis: Step-by-Step Guide

 ### 1. Setup and Installation